openwalletGH/openwallet-android/README.md

 ## Version history

+New in version 1.5.17
+- Added Greek translation
+- Fixed Peercoin and Digitalcoin rare invalid transaction creation
+- New block explorer for Blackcoin
+- Added Neoscoin
+- Small UI fixes

 New in version 1.5.16
 - Changed the way balance is calculated and added the possibility to spend unconfirmed transactions
 - Small optimizations when handling the QR code and transactions